-This course includes the study of trigonometric (circular functions) and inverse trigonometric functions, and it includes extensive work with trigonometric identities, and trigonometric equations.
-The course also covers vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.
-Additional topics may include conic sections, sequences, and using matrices to solve linear systems.
-Prerequisite: A minimum prerequisite of high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score is required.
-An alternative to this prerequisite is that the student should successfully pass with a "C" or higher (S if taken as pass/fail) MTH 112 (Precalculus Algebra).
+All core mathematics courses in Alabama must have as a minimum prerequisite high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score.
+An alternative to this prerequisite is that the student should pass with a "C" or higher (S if taken as pass/fail) MTH 100 (Intermediate College Algebra).